- Department of Linguistics

 Students have access to a rich research landscape in cognitive science; for example, most members of the Department are associated with the Centre for Research on Brain, Language and Music (CRBLM).
 The Department has two labs for conducting experiments, each fitted with a soundproof booth.
 Members of the Department also have access to other facilities through the CRBLM.

-We normally fund all full-time graduate students in good standing; our funding package covers living expenses, tuition, and fees.
+We normally fund all full-time graduate students who maintain strong academic records; our funding package covers living expenses, tuition, and fees.
 M.A. students are funded for one year and eight months, and Ph.D. students for five years.

 The M.A.
 (Non-Thesis) involves intensive coursework in year 1, followed by additional coursework and completion of a major research paper in year 2.
 This program is intended for students who wish to gain coursework and research experience in Linguistics beyond the B.A. level.
 After completion of the M.A., students may choose to continue on to a Ph.D. or pursue a career in a related field.